clipcrow/pr2slack/README.md

 request.
 It was very convenient because it took less effort than the REST API(GitHub v3).

-Store the bot tokens needed to use the Slack API in Deno Deploy Secrets.
+Store the bot token needed to use the Slack API in Deno Deploy Secrets.
 The Slack channel ID, Slack and Github account pair, will be stored in Deno KV.

-Holds tokens for operating GitHubtoo.
+Holds a token for operating GitHub in Deno Deploy Secrets too.

 - serve.ts: The API server.
   - createContext.ts: Adjust the JSON of the received webhook.